 Chemistry 321 – Organic Chemistry II

-Chemistry 421 – Special Topics in Organic Chemistry (Modern Reactions in Organic Synthesis or Medicinal Chemistry)
+Chemistry 421 – Special Topics in Organic Chemistry (Modern Reactions in Organic Synthesis, Medicinal Chemistry, or Dye Chemistry)

 *indicates an undergraduate author

 Gruber, T. D.; Krishnamurthy, C.; Grimm, J. B.; Tadross, M. R.; Wysocki, L. M.; Gartner, Z. J.; Lavis, L. D. Cell-Specific Chemical Delivery Using a Selective Nitroreductase-Nitroaryl Pair.
 ACS Chem.
 Biol.
 2018, 13 (10), 2888–2896.